robotsorcerer/LyapunovLearner/README.md

 ### FAQS

-+ Why Consider this CLF correcction mechanism for stabilizing trajectories over Statistical Learning Methods or Dynamic Movement Primitives?
++ Why Consider this CLF correction mechanism for stabilizing trajectories over statistical learning methods or `dynamic movement primitives`?

-  -    Dynamic Movement Primitives are typically laden with the disadvantages associated with learning multiple demos;
+  -    Dynamic Movement Primitives are typically laden with the disadvantages associated with learning multiple demos; they work better for single demos;

   -   Statistical Learning approaches, on the other hand, really do not have a guaranteed way of ensuring the learned dynamics are Lyapunov stable;

-  - Through a clever re-parameterization of robot trajectories, by a so-called weighted sum of asymmetric quadratic functions (WSAQF), and nonlinear optimization, we learn stable attractors for the dynamics of a robot's reaching motion, such that we are guaranteed to settle to correct attractors during optimization;
+  - Through a clever re-parameterization of robot trajectories, by a so-called weighted sum of asymmetric quadratic functions (WSAQF), and nonlinear optimization, we learn stable Lyapunov attractors for the dynamics of a robot's reaching motion, such that we are guaranteed to settle to non-spurious and stable attractors after optimization;

   - This code leverages a control Lyapunov function in deriving the control laws used to stabilize spurious regions of attractors that a Gaussian mixture regression may generate;

 + This code is pretty much easy to follow and adapt for any dynamical system.
 Matter-of-factly, I used it in learning the dynamics of the Torobo 7-DOF arm in 2018 when I worked in Tokyo.

-+ What is different between this implementation and Khansari-Zadeh's implementation?
++ What is different between this implementation and the matlab implementation?

   -  Well, for starters, a cleaner implementation of the Gaussian mixture models/regressors used in estimating dynamics along every trajectory sample.

+  - A straightforward CLF learner.

   - A straightforward nonlinear optimization of the CLF cost that handles _both inequality and equality constraints._

-  - Written in python and easy to port to other open-source robot libraries, as opposed to .
+  - Written in python and easy to port to other open-source robot libraries.

 ### TODOs

-+ Add quivers to level sets plot.
++ Add quivers to Lyapunov Function's level sets plot.

 + Add options for plotting different level sets for the Lyapunov Function.

++ Intelligently initialize the Lyapunov Function so optimization iterations do not take such a long time to converge.

 + Fix bug in WSAQF when `L` is started above `1` for a demo.